 Publication Ethics and Publication Malpractice Statement

-When working with the Iraqi Journal of Veterinary Medicine (Iraqi J Vet Med), it is mandatory of the publisher, editors, reviewers, and authors to adhere to guidelines of Committee on Publication Ethics (COPE), which complies with Iraqi J Vet Med Editorial Board Codes of Conduct.
-Iraqi J Vet Med ethical policy is legally responsible to decide which of the research articles submitted to the journal should be published in the concerned issue.
+When working with the Iraqi Journal of Veterinary Medicine (Iraqi J. Vet.
+Med.), it is mandatory of the publisher, editors, reviewers, and authors to adhere to the guidelines of the Committee on Publication Ethics (COPE), which complies with Iraqi J. Vet.
+Med.
+Editorial Board Codes of Conduct.
+Iraqi J. Vet.
+Med. ethical policy is legally responsible to decide which of the research articles submitted to the journal should be published in the concerned issue.